ABIM Research Pathway - Internal Medicine Residency

 Internal Medicine Residency, University of Maryland, 2011-2013

-Anan completed his two years of internal medicine in our residency program in 2013, and is now in his last year of fellowship in the Division of Gastroenterology and Hepatology.
-His research interests are in determining the molecular pathogenesis of gastrointestinal cancers, with particular attention to different signaling pathways in colorectal cancer.
-He is currently studying how acetylcholine-induced activation of p38 mitogen-activated protein kinase (MAPK) plays a role in colon cancer cell progression and metastasis, while continuing his clinical training in GI.
+Anan completed his two years of internal medicine in our residency program in 2013 and fellowship in the Division of Gastroenterology and Hepatology in 2017.
+His research interests included determining the molecular pathogenesis of gastrointestinal cancers, with particular attention to different signaling pathways in colorectal cancer.
+He studied how acetylcholine-induced activation of p38 mitogen-activated protein kinase (MAPK) plays a role in colon cancer cell progression and metastasis.

 Fariha Ramay, MD